Shelton Evaluation Center

 The Shelton Evaluation Center was established in 1976.
 Dr. June Shelton and Dr. Susan Fleming have served as Directors and Dr. Laure Ames assumed the role of Director in 2009.
 The Evaluation Center has evaluated more than 8,000 clients from the United States and abroad.

 The Shelton Evaluation Center, a division of the Shelton School, is a non-sectarian, non-profit assessment center.
-Our purpose is to obtain a complete picture of the client's functioning through psychoeducational, neuropsychological, and/or psychological evaluations.
+Our purpose is to obtain a complete picture of the client's functioning through psychoeducational evaluations and/or evaluations for ADHD or Autism Spectrum Disorder.
 The client's strengths and weaknesses in cognitive, academic, social and/or emotional functioning are assessed.
 Recommendations to increase the client's functioning in any and all of these areas are provided.
 The SEC evaluates children, adolescents, and adults.

 Clients are evaluated to establish a learning and behavioral profile which includes: